dmulyalin/ttp/docs/source/Groups/Functions.rst

 ``lookup="key, name=None, template=None, group=None, add_field=False, replace=True, update=False"``

 Function to lookup match value in lookup table, other group or template results

+.. warning:: groups and templates order matters, groups or templates that used for lookup, should be parsed before groups that uses them.

 **Supported parameters**